josaur/humhub-helm/humhub-helm/README.md

 ### External database support

-%%IF NEEDED%%

-You may want to have %%CHART_NAME%% connect to an external database rather than installing one inside your cluster.
+You may want to have humhub connect to an external database rather than installing one inside your cluster.
 Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
 To achieve this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#parameters).
 You should also disable the MariaDB installation with the `mariadb.enabled` option.
 Here is an example:

 ```console
 mariadb.enabled=false